adamtornhill/code-maat/README.md

 #### Generate a git log file using the following command:

-This is the original log format used in the book.
+The first options is the legacy format used in Your Code As A Crime Scene.
 Use the `-c git` parse option when [Running Code Maat](#running-code-maat).

           git log --pretty=format:'[%h] %aN %ad %s' --date=short --numstat --after=YYYY-MM-DD

 There's a second supported Git format as well.
 It's more tolerant and faster to parse, so please prefer it over the plain `git` format described above.
 Use the `-c git2` parse option when [Running Code Maat](#running-code-maat).

           git log --all --numstat --date=short --pretty=format:'--%h--%ad--%aN' --no-renames --after=YYYY-MM-DD

+Many codebases include third-party content or non-code artefacts,  which might generate noise in the analyses.
+You can exclude such content via git's pathspecs that limit paths on the command line.
+For example, let's say you want to exclude everything in a `vendor/ folder`.
+You would then append the following pattern to the `git log` commands above:

+           -- . ":(exclude)vendor/*"

+To exclude multiple folders, you just append more pathspecs:

+           -- . ":(exclude)vendor/" ":(exclude)test/"

 #### Generate a Mercurial log file using the following command: